50 Best Nintendo DS Games of All Time

 Nintendo put a lot of work into New Super Mario Bros for the Nintendo DS, which becomes clear from the moment you’re greeted with something that looks familiar but plays and even looks vastly different from everything that came before.

-New Super Mario Bros gives the classic Mario universe and concept a stunning coat of paint, and then puts a new spin on everything from the level designs to the power-ups, and even the minigames that make excellent use of the Nintendo DS’ uniqueness.
+New Super Mario Bros gives the classic Mario universe and concept a stunning coat of paint, and then puts a new spin on everything from the level designs to the power-ups.
 New Super Mario Bros is a blueprint for doing nostalgia right.

 11. Kirby: Canvas Curse